gbrault/mpd-0.21.3-rpz/README.md

 # mpd-0.21.3-rpz
-mpd 0.21.3 compiled for raspberry pi zero
+mpd 0.21.3 compiled for raspberry pi zero.
+Thereafter documention holds for comiling on a Raspberry Pi Zero (W), sure cross compiling on a more powerfull machine is the right option, but this works as well.

 ## Guidelines
 Get the latest source (0.21.3 December 2018) and unzip it on local pi home directory